 Infertility Ethics Symposium for Pastors, Seminarians, Commissioned Ministers and Parish Nurses

-The contents of this compilation are from speeches/presentations given at a symposium on the ethics of infertility medicine held Nov.
-8, 2014, at Concordia Seminary, St. Louis.
-Views and opinions expressed herein are exclusively those of the authors, presenters and other contributors and do not necessarily reflect those of The Lutheran Church—Missouri Synod.
+The views and opinions expressed herein are exclusively those of the authors, presenters and other contributors and do not necessarily reflect those of The Lutheran Church—Missouri Synod.

 A Compilation of Presentations from the Intertility Ethics Symposium